csrdelft/balins-adventure/docs/architecture/chapter-4-client.md

 It has the same function as the server side router: it looks at the route and then renders the specified handler, passing it any url parameters as react properties.

+All you have to know about routes is in [here](https://github.com/csrdelft/balins-adventure/blob/master/src/assets/scripts/routes/index.js).
+Links are created with the `<Link to="some/path/to/somwhere" />` component from the `react-router` module.

 #### Props?
 State?
 Updating?

 Sooo, components have both properties and state.